-- Biological Resources Assessment prepared by Graening and Associates, LLC, dated July 9, 2023

-Central California Information Center I.
+- Biological Resources Assessment I. prepared by Graening and Associates, LLC, dated July 9, 2023 Central California Information Center - II.

-- II.
 Report, dated November 17, 2020

-The env by this project, involving at least one list on the following pages. □ Aes thetics ☐ Agriculture & Forestry Resources ☐ Air Quality ⊠ Biol ogical Resources ☐ Cultural Resources □ Energy □ Geo ology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials □ Hyd rology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Nois se ☐ Population / Housing ☐ Public Services reation ☐ Transportation ☐ Tribal Cultural Resources ⊔ Utili ties / Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance MINATION: (To be completed basis of this initial evaluated I find that the propose NEGATIVE DECLARATION d project COULD NOT have a signific ON will be prepared. ant effect on the environment, and a \boxtimes not be a significant effect proposed project could have a significant in this case because revisions in the part.
-A MITIGATED NEGATIVE DECLARATION. roject have been made by or agreed to I find that the propos ENVIRONMENTAL IMPA sed project MAY have a significant CT REPORT is required. effect on the environment, and an I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. potentially significant e DECLARATION pursuan that earlier EIR or NEG roposed project could have a significant fects (a) have been analyzed adequated to applicable standards, and (b) have SATIVE DECLARATION, including revisued project, nothing further is required. ately in an earlier EIR or NEGATIVE been avoided or mitigated pursuant to re on File d by Teresa McDonald, Ass March 5, 202 ociate Planner Date 5
+The env d by this project, involving at least one dist on the following pages. □ Aes thetics ☐ Agriculture & Forestry Resources ☐ Air Quality ⊠ Biol logical Resources ☐ Cultural Resources □ Energy □ Geo ology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials □ Hyd lrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Nois se ☐ Population / Housing ☐ Public Services □ Rec reation ☐ Transportation ☐ Tribal Cultural Resources □ Utili ities / Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance MINATION: (To be completed basis of this initial evaluated I find that the proposed NEGATIVE DECLARATION ant effect on the environment, and a \boxtimes not be a significant effect nt effect on the environment, there will project have been made by or agreed to ION will be prepared.
+I find that the propos effect on the environment, and an unless mitigated" impact an earlier document pur measures based on the e t on the environment, but at least one ef suant to applicable legal standards, an cant impact" or "potentially significant fect 1) has been adequately analyzed in a 2) has been addressed by mitigation a sheets.
+An ENVIRONMENTAL IMPACT main to be addressed. potentially significant e DECLARATION pursuanthat earlier EIR or NEG ffects (a) have been analyzed adequ t to applicable standards, and (b) have t effect on the environment, because all ately in an earlier EIR or NEGATIVE been avoided or mitigated pursuant to sions or mitigation measures that are re on File d by Teresa McDonald, Ass March 5, 202 ociate Planner Date 25 .
+Topaic a by Totoba Mobbilala, Ass odiato i idililoi Dato